Xfce user repositories

-Contributors now have the possibility to create user repositories.
+Contributors now have the ability to create user repositories.
 This allows all developers with git permissions to create their own repository with the following wildcard:

-This is useful when you have no permission to commit upstream directly or you want to work on some code privately without bothering other.
+This is useful when you do not have permission to commit upstream directly or you want to work on some code privately without bothering other developers.
 Compared to upstream repositories, user repositories have more permissions (for the creator):

 - You can create any branch name and delete them

-- Possible to rewind push / loose commits (see the
+- It is possible to rewind push / loose commits (see the

 - You can decide which other users have write access to your repository as well, see below

-- No notification emails are send to the xfce4-commits mailing list
+- No notification emails are sent to the xfce4-commits mailing list

 Push to a private repository